 - Static Unbalance: Static unbalancing is due to mass axis (inertia axis) and axis of rotation do not coincide but these axes are parallel and are at some distance from each other.

-- Couple unbalance: Couple unbalancing is due to mass axis (inertia axis) and axis of rotation do not coincide but these axes intersect at the centre of gravity of the rotor
+- Couple unbalance: Couple unbalancing is due to mass axis (inertia axis) and axis of rotation do not coincide but these axes intersect at the center of gravity of the rotor

 - Dynamic unbalance: Dynamic unbalancing is due to mass axis (inertia axis) and axis of rotation do not coincide but these axes intersect somewhere but not at the center of gravity of the rotor.
 Or these are neither parallel nor intersecting.

 Dynamic unbalancing has the combined effect of static and couple unbalances.

 SYMBOL USED FOR UNBALANCING—————U